VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VOICE_COMMANDING_GUIDE.md

 ---

-**Voice commanding makes VATSAL even more powerful and accessible.
-Speak your mind, and VATSAL will respond!** 🎤🤖
+**Voice commanding makes BOI even more powerful and accessible.
+Speak your mind, and BOI will respond!** 🎤🤖

 ---

 *Last Updated: October 28, 2025*
-*Compatible with: VATSAL AI Desktop Automation Controller v2.0+*
+*Compatible with: BOI (Barely Obeys Instructions) Desktop Automation Controller v2.0+*